Card Services calls have the general form:

 These calls sequentially retrieve window configuration information for

 all of a socket's memory windows.
-GetFirstWindow
+GetFirstWindow replaces the client

 window handle with a memory window handle, which will in turn be

-updated by calls to GetNextWindow
+updated by calls to GetNextWindow.

 These services were added in release 3.1.0.